This article is intended to help event organizers understand bandwidth needs at their events.

 Because Conferences i/o is built for performance, even over slow connections, the bottleneck at events tends to be wireless access point saturation.
 That is, a wireless access point may not be able to accept every device that is trying to connect to it.

 Conferences i/o total data consumption varies by the size of a session, and how actively the session is being used.
 Larger sessions consume more data per person, because there are more transactional changes.

-The following table gives estimates on bandwidth usage assuming very heavy usage (non-stop polling and Q&A).
-It is useful to note that very heavy usage is uncommon at events.
-Further, these numbers assume that everyone at the event is using the venue's wireless network.
+The following table gives estimates on bandwidth usage assuming very heavy usage (e.g., non-stop polling and Q&A).
+These numbers assume that everyone at the event is using the venue's wireless network.
 Your actual usage is likely to be far below these numbers.

 |Session Size||Average bandwidth per attendee, per hour||Average bandwidth consumed by entire session, per hour|

 |500||4.0 MB||2000 MB|

 In general, a minimum rating of 30 Kbps per attendee is recommended.

 For a 100-person session, this works out to a 3.0 Mbps connection.